 We then continued the study using the new QA task model and removing the nearest neighbor adaptation strategy (since now we could easily build all valid configurations).
 Of the 178 valid configurations only 58 compiled without errors.
-For the 120 (178-58) remaining configurations that did not build, automatic characterization helped clarify the conditions under which they failed.
+For the 178-58=120 configurations that did not build, automatic characterization helped to clarify the conditions in which they failed.

-Analysis of results.
-After conducting the study we analyzed the data and drew some preliminary conclusions.
-Beyond identifying failures, in several cases, automatic characterization provided concise, statistically significant descriptions of the subspaces in which 120 configurations failed.
-Below we describe the cause of the failure, present the automatically generated characterization, and discuss the action taken by ACE+TAO developers.
+3) Results and observations.: Beyond identifying failures, in several cases, automatic characterization provided concise, statistically significant descriptions of the subspaces in which 120 configurations failed.
+Below we describe the failure, present the automatically generated characterization, and discuss the action taken by ACE+TAO developers.

-The ACE+TAO build failed at line 630 in userorbconf. h (64 configurations - 32 per OS) whenever AMI = 1 and CORBA_MSG = 0.
-ACE+TAO developers determined that the constraint AMI = $1 \rightarrow \text{CORBA}MSG = 1$ was missing from the model.
+• The ACE+TAO build failed at line 630 in userorbconf.h (64 configurations - 32 per OS) whenever AMI = 1 and CORBA_MSG = 0.
+ACE+TAO developers determined that the constraint AMI = $1 \rightarrow CORBA_MSG = 1$ was missing from the model.
 We therefore refined the model (for later studies) by adding this constraint.

-The ACE+TAO build also failed line 38 (line 37 for Windows2) in Asynch_Reply_Dispatcher.h (16 configurations) whenever CALLBACK = 0 and POLLER = 1.
-Since this configuration should be legal, we had identified a previously undiscovered bug.
-Until the bug could be fixed, we temporarily added a new constraint POLLER = $1 \rightarrow$ CALLBACK = 1, which we also used in later studies.
+• The ACE+TAO build also failed line 38 (line 37 for Windows2) in Asynch_Reply_Dispatcher. h (16 configurations) whenever CALLBACK = 0 and POLLER = 1.
+Since this configuration should be legal, this was determined to be a previously undiscovered bug.
+Until the bug could be fixed, we temporarily added a new constraint POLLER = $1 \rightarrow CALLBACK = 1$ (which we carried forward to later studies).

-ACE+TAO build The failed at line 137 in RT_ORBInitializer.cpp (40 configurations) whenever CORBA_MSG = 0.
-The problem was due to a #include statement, missing because it was conditionally included (via a #define block) only when CORBA_MSG = 1.
-Again, the error was reported on line 665 in file RT_Policy_i.cpp when the system was compiled under Windows; we attribute this difference to the compiler and not an ACE+TAO platform-specific problem.
+• The ACE+TAO build failed at line 137 in RT_ORBInitializer.cpp (the error was reported on line 665 in file RT_Policy_i.cpp when the system was compiled under Windows.
+Again, we attribute this difference to the compiler and not an ACE+TAO platform-specific prob-